awslabs/slapo/README.md

 # Model Schedule

-This is a DSL for decoupling model execution from definition.
+A DSL for large model training with decoupled model execution from definition.
 It uses [torch.fx](https://pytorch.org/docs/stable/fx.html) as the IR.

 ## Requirements